You know what’s great?

 As a consultant, you can come in and help them do just that.
 The advantage is that you will be coming in as a fee-based independent contractor, rather than as an employee in need of a permanent salary and benefits.

 One of the best ways to do this is by offering related services.

 For example, if you have significant marketing experience, you can act as a marketing consultant for a retail operation, a computer software company, or an e-commerce business.

 Identify your specialization, then figure out ways that you can help various businesses move forward, and you will have created a consulting niche for yourself.

-We live in a society of machines, and sooner or later every one of them is in need of repair.
-But we also live at a time when very few people choose careers based on repair work.
 If you can repair just about anything – cars, computers, furniture, appliances, or homes/buildings – you can start a repair business.